qodeone/uikitty-site/docs/pages/base.md

 The Base component utilizes styling of the famous [Normalize.css](http://necolas.github.io/normalize.css/) to render elements consistently across all browsers and applies its default styling like colors, margins, font-sizes and more.

 **Note** [Form](form.md), [Button](button.md) and [Table](table.md) elements are not normalized or styled by default.
 This happens in their specific component class.
-UIkit tries to apply as little styling as possible to plain HTML elements in order to remain robust and conflict free with 3rd party CSS.
+UIkitty tries to apply as little styling as possible to plain HTML elements in order to remain robust and conflict free with 3rd party CSS.

 ***